MedhanshMedishetty/zomato-delivery-analysis/README.md

 Open the `.pbix` file in Power BI Desktop to explore all visualizations.
 The dashboard is interactive — allowing users to filter by city, food type, or time period, and view performance metrics in real time.

-About the Author
+# About the Author

-I’m Medhansh Medishetty, passionate about using data analytics to solve real-world business problems.
-This project is part of my Data Analytics Portfolio.
-You can explore more at github.com/MedhanshMedishetty
+I'm Medhansh Medishetty, a data analytics enthusiast focused on solving business problems through data insights.
+This project is part of my data portfolio.
+You can explore more at:
+GitHub: github.com/MedhanshMedishetty
+LinkedIn: linkedin.com/in/medhanshmedishetty